FederAndInk/lock_free_debug_tools_comparison/README.md

 The tools will be tested with different options and differences will be reported.

-The tools will be tested with small C++11 programs (multiple times for dynamic tools), focused on lock-free:
+The tools will be tested with small C++ programs (multiple times for dynamic tools), focused on lock-free.\

+Tests list:

 - **Programs with bugs**:
   - Data races